cltempleton1127/Red-Team_Blue-Team-Project2/README.md

   * Blocking the Port Scan

     * The local firewall can be used to throttle incoming connections
-    * Firewall should be regularly patched to minimise new attacks
+    * Firewall should be regularly patched to minimize new attacks
     * ICMP traffic can be filtered
     * An IP allowed list can be enabled
     * Regularly run port scans to detect and audit any open ports

-  **High Volume of Traffic from Single Endpoint**
+  * High Volume of Traffic from Single Endpoint

     * Rate-limiting traffic from a specific IP address would reduce the web server's susceptibility to DoS conditions, as well as provide a hook against which to trigger alerts against suspiciously suspiciously fast series of requests that may be indicative of scanning.

-  **Access to sensitive data** in the secret_folder directory
+  * Access to sensitive data in the secret_folder directory

     * The secret_folder directory should be protected with stronger authentication.
     * Data inside of secret_folder should be encrypted at rest.
     * Filebeat should be configured to monitor access to the secret_folder directory and its contents.
     * Access to secret_folder should be whitelisted, and access from IPs not on this whitelist, logged.

-  **Brute Force** attack against the HTTP server
+  * Brute Force attack against the HTTP server

     * The [fail2ban utility](https://www.fail2ban.org/wiki/index.php/Main_Page) can be enabled to protect against brute force attacks.
     * Create a policy that locks out accounts after 10 failed attempts
     * Create a policy that increases password complexity (requirements)
     * Enable MFA

-  **POST request** corresponding to upload of **shell.php**
+  * POST request corresponding to upload of **shell.php**

     * File uploads should require authentication.
     * In addition, the server should implement an upload filter and forbid users from uploading files that may contain executable code.